Glamsquad

 Bridal photos on the page have been changed to reflect more diversity.

-A how it works section was added to make it clearer that stylists travel to brides.
+A "How It Works" section was added to make it clearer that stylists travel to brides.

 Pricing was grouped together in one section.